tomislavmedak/tomislavmedak.github.io/en/workflows/index.md

 ~~~~

 You can automate this process by using [SparkeShare](https://www.sparkleshare.org/), a git-based file-sharing application, that acts in a similar way to cloud storage applications like Dropbox or Google Drive.
 After you have set up [SparkleShare](https://opensource.com/article/19/4/file-sharing-git), it runs as a daemon in your system tray keeping your .git directories synced locally and remotely.

+### Backing-up the Zotero library

+Zotero is central to my reading workflow and the Zotero library directory contains annotated PDFs for almost for everything I read.
+It's directory is both large and precious to me.
+Zotero.org account will back-up your references, but given the limited amount of storage offered by Zotero.org (300mb for free, up to 6GB under an inexpensive payment plan), I store a back-up of my Zotero library backed up in the cloud.

 ## Presentations and website